-3.6.8 Site O
+3.6.8 Site O Depth range.
+19.6-25.4 metres

-Reef size: 109,994 (main ridge) + 66,698 m2 (east reef)
+Reef size: 109,994 (main ridge) + 66,698 m (east reef)

 Form.
-A ridge feature greater than 1.61 km long (southern end not mapped), with a second more broken and less starkly defined parallel ridge feature to the east (Figure 3-30).
+A ridge feature greater than 1.61 km long (southern end not mapped), with a second more broken and less starkly defined parallel ridge feature to the east (Figure ).
 This east side reef started from the same north origin point as the larger ridge, ran out obliquely for 500 m south before disappearing, then re-merged from a soft sediment seafloor 500 m further south as a third ridge of broken reef (> 600 m long, southern end not mapped).
 This last ridge section had a large oblong reef extension extending to the east.
 A similar oblong reef feature was also present north-west of the main long ridge feature (slightly further south that the one on the east side).